Self-stimulatory behaviors with autism

 There are three types of bullying: verbal, social, and physical.
 All three types of bullying can have serious, long-lasting effects on children.
 Therefore, it is important to teach children the appropriate strategies to deal with a bullying situation should they ever encounter one.

-An Autistic Woman Explains Common Autism Characteristics, Misconceptions, and the Neurodiversity Movement
+An Autistic Woman Explains Common Autism Characteristics and Misconceptions

 Basics- What is autism?

-Autism is a neurological pervasive developmental disorder.
-That means it is a different way of thinking and growing that affects every part of a person’s life.
+Autism is a pervasive developmental disorder.
+It is a condition that affects every part of a person’s life.
 Autism is diagnosed by looking at the three ‘pillars’ of autism:

-So, let’s take a closer look at these things, from an autistic perspective.
-(When explaining language and communication I’ve kept my explanations pretty individualized- if you would like to learn more about these categories in general, the National Autistic Society has some great information)
+So, let’s take a closer look at these things.
+(If you would like to learn more the National Autistic Society has some great information)

 Hi!
-My name is Catlaina Vrana, and I am the author of "Ella Autie".
-I started "Ella Autie" as just an assignment for my senior project, but it has led to many great opportunities.
-Here is a quick summary of Ella Autie:
+My name is Catlaina, and I am the author of "Ella Autie".
+"Ella Autie" was a book made for my senior project.
+Here is a quick summary:

 Stages Learning has compiled a selective list of high quality resources and support information for parents, teachers, and families.
 Please contact us by filling out the form at the bottom of the page if you would like to suggest a resource for us to consider.